top of page

 format that works

-Constant feedback in Slack, lectures and QA sessions - we are always there.
+Constant feedback in Slack, lectures, and Q&A — we're always connected.

 bottom of page